Raphhh/samurai/README.md

 For a better experience, you should also install [Git](http://git-scm.com/).

-Do not forget to add a [global .gitignore](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes), to exlude [folders of your IDE or OS.](https://github.com/github/gitignore/tree/master/Global)
+Do not forget to add a [global .gitignore](https://help.github.com/articles/ignoring-files/#explicit-repository-excludes), to exclude files or folders of your [IDE or OS](https://github.com/github/gitignore/tree/master/Global).

 ### Install Samurai

-First, download Samurai with [Composer](https://getcomposer.org) in the global env.
+First, download Samurai with [Composer](https://getcomposer.org) **in the global env**.

 ```console
 $ composer global require raphhh/samurai